spotlightpa/poor-richard/content/news/2019-10-23-SPLCREDITTRIP24.md

 "Sam Janesch, The Caucus"]
-title = "Mystery trip to Europe with ‘donors’ by Pa. state senators followed expansion of wine law" description = "The senators gave differing explanations for the purpose of the trip and declined to disclose who joined them or exactly where they went." dek = "The senators gave differing explanations for the purpose of the trip and declined to disclose who joined them or exactly where they went." kicker = "Campaign Finance" slug = "mystery-trip-to-europe-with-donors-by-pa-state-senators" byline = "Angela Couloumbis of Spotlight PA and Brad Bumsted and Sam Janesch of The Caucus"
+title = "Mystery trip to Europe with ‘donors’ by Pa. state senators followed expansion of wine law" description = "The senators gave differing explanations for the purpose of the trip and declined to disclose who joined them or exactly where they went." blurb = "The senators gave differing explanations for the purpose of the trip and declined to disclose who joined them or exactly where they went." kicker = "Campaign Finance" slug = "mystery-trip-to-europe-with-donors-by-pa-state-senators" byline = "Angela Couloumbis of Spotlight PA and Brad Bumsted and Sam Janesch of The Caucus"